Time Management for Students

 Extracurriculars

 This section allows students to capture the structured activities they do outside of school such as sports, theatre, debate, paid work, community service, religious school, outside tutoring, etc. Students should not feel obligated to add an activity to every available line.
+Time management is just as much about choosing what not to do as it is prioritizing the activities students enjoy.

 Unstructured Time

 This section offers a place to list daily activities such as eating, grooming, and chores, as well as time spent outside of school in the following three categories: Playtime, Downtime, and Family Time.
+Learning how to build these restorative activities into time management habits will benefit students for their adult lives as well.

 Sleep